mehmetaliuysal/cPanel2OpenLiteSpeed/README.md

 # cPanel2OpenLiteSpeed
 This script is used to migrate the application layer from one cPanel and Apache or OpenLiteSpeed server to another.

+The script then checks for the existence of user accounts and groups on the cPanel server and creates them if they do not exist on the remote server.
+Next, it creates the directory for migration on the remote server using SSH and sets ownership.
+It transfers files using rsync and assigns ownership to the transferred files.
+It creates the vhost.conf file in OpenLiteSpeed based on the arguments in the transfer.conf file and creates a virtual host definition in the httpd.conf main configuration file with the cPanel username.
+It then checks for the existence of listeners in OpenLiteSpeed, and if listeners for port 443 or 8080 do not exist, it creates them.
+If listeners already exist, it adds mapping entries for virtual hosts to the listeners based on the main domain name.
+Next, it creates a Bash script on the remote server to fix any htaccess incompatibilities and updates the htaccess file by running the created script.
+If there are Cloudflare settings in the transfer.conf file, it updates the A records in Cloudflare with the target server's external IP address.
+Additionally, if Cloudflare settings are present, it changes the SSL mode to "FULL".
+Finally, it gracefully restarts OpenLiteSpeed on the remote server.
+The application migration process is successfully completed with these steps.

 ## Explanation of `transfer.conf` Arguments

 The `transfer.conf` file contains the arguments used during the application migration process.
 Below are explanations of these arguments: